UPDATED JUL 14, 2020

 The Freyja Project is a mind-body haven in the Highlands.
 The bright and clean studio offers a variety of yoga (and dance and barre) classes.
 Keep it traditional, or try something new, like Freyja BUFF (which incorporates weights and cardio into a yoga flow), Candlelight Yin, or Warrior Flow.
 Wondering about the name?
 It’s inspired by the Norse goddess Freyja.
-It was said that she rode into battle to collect the souls of valiant heroes (we have to admit, she sounds pretty sweet).
+It was said that she rode into battle to collect the souls of valiant heroes (we have to admit, she sounds pretty awesome).

 Not your typical yoga studio, Outlaw Yoga is a revolutionary power yoga community.
 Their classes are technically simple, but physically challenging.
 They aim to bring yoga to all the people.
 Whether you’re a young, urban vegan or a middle-aged, meat-loving cyclist, you’re welcome at Outlaw.
 Check ’em out at their flagship studio in Littleton.

 Who says yoga needs to be complicated?
 RiNo Yoga Social has daily classes that don’t require you to sign up or purchase a membership.
 A kind of anti-yoga studio, they’re a place for Denver yoga teachers to rent space and offer whatever classes they want.
 Every class is unique and affordable, so whether you’re a commitment-phobe or just like variety and flexibility, you’ll love RiNo Yoga Social.

 The low-key and cheery vibe at Yoga Pod will take away any hesitation you have to give yoga a try.
 Sweat it out with a twist on hot yoga, stay with a more traditional flow, or mix it up with a strengthening Yoga Tone class.
 Plus, Yoga Pod has four locations around Denver and the ’burbs (plus one in Boulder), making it that much easier to squeeze in some time on your mat.

 Bringing yoga to the Tech Center, ONE Yoga offers a range of practices: Power, Hatha, Ashtanga Vinyasa, Gentle, Restorative, and Kundalini.
 Seriously, this clean studio feels like a relaxing spa.
 Pair your practice with ONE’s bodywork services in the form of massage, acupuncture, or Reiki for a full-on om experience.